sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 2.10.3 What is being done about this concern<br>
 <br>
 This guiding policy requirement has been removed.
-Ultimately, it's not the limit of project funding we want to limit, it's the approach to its execution that needs to change (from a gated, advanced planning, approach, to an empirical cycle of trying, monitoring, and course correcting).<br>
+Ultimately, it's not the limit of project funding we want to limit, it's the approach to its execution that needs to change (from a gated, advance planning, approach, to an empirical cycle of trying, monitoring, and course correcting).<br>
 <br>
-The strategy also seeks to place the Chief Architect in a position of authority for sanctioning the defined outcomes and metrics of the Business Case, as a condition for IT-enabled Project
+The strategy also seeks to place the Chief Architect in a position of authority for sanctioning the defined outcomes and metrics of the Business Case, as a condition for IT-enabled Project.
     </td>
   </tr>
   <tr>
-    <Td>(2.12) Confusion between Development Value Stream and Business Architecture's definition of Value Stream</td>
+    <td>(2.12) Confusion between Development Value Stream and Business Architecture's definition of Value Stream</td>
     <Td>
 2.12.1 Summary<br>
 <br>